Sustainability in School Operations

 We continue to upgrade campus facilities with more efficient windows and lighting, motion sensors, and low-flow bathroom units.
 All new construction projects are designed and built in accordance with LEED standards.
 Read more about LEED (Leadership in Energy & Environmental Design) standards on the U.S. Green Building Council website.

-Additionally, Choate has been actively tracking its carbon emissions annually via the Clean Air-Cool Planet calculator since 2005.
+Additionally, Choate has been actively tracking its carbon emissions annually via the Sustainability Indicator Management and Analysis Platform (SIMAP) since 2005.
 The emissions inventory (see below) goes back to 2005 and includes all scope 1 and 2 emissions and includes the following scope 3 emissions: directly financed business travel.

 - saves around 1/3 of a gallon of water per tray